-From slow-motion video to speedy-keyboards, there’s a few things that have locked our attention this month; and we’ve rounded them up to showcase the very-best gadgets you need to check out this March.
+From slow-motion video to speedy-keyboards, there are a few things that have locked our attention this month; and we’ve rounded them up to showcase the very-best gadgets you need to check out this March.

 Sony Xperia XZ Premium